Foundation Diet and Health

 Worldwide occurrence - cultivation

 Wheat ( Triticum ) probably comes from the area between Europe and Asia (Eurasia), more precisely from the Fertile Crescent (in the north of the Arabian Peninsula).
-4 Based on findings dating back over 10,000 years, wheat is considered to be one of the oldest cultivated plants in human history.
+4 Based on finds dating back over 10,000 years, wheat is considered to be one of the oldest cultivated plants in human history.
 The genetic makeup of today's wheat is very complex.
 According to recent research, soft wheat ( Triticum aestivum L.) carries genes from the wheat ancestor Aegilops tauschii (goat grass) and wild emmer.
 5 In 2018, after 13 years of work, researchers succeeded in completely sequencing the wheat genome (for Triticum aestivum L.).
 16

 Wheat is grown worldwide in temperate and subtropical regions of Asia, Europe, North and South America.
 6